risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 ## Step 1: Start RisingWave

 :::info
-The following options start RisingWave in standalone mode.
+The following options start RisingWave in the standalone mode.
 In this mode, data is stored in the file system and the metadata is stored in the embedded SQLite database.
-Standalone mode only supports `jdbc`, `postgresql-cdc`, `mysql-cdc`, `elastic-search`, and `cassandra` connectors in certain user environments.
-Ubuntu users can utilize these connectors with Java installed, while Mac users will have to wait until the 1.8 release for support.

 For extensive testing or single-machine deployment, consider [starting RisingWave via Docker Compose](/deploy/risingwave-docker-compose.md).
 For production environments, consider [RisingWave Cloud](/deploy/risingwave-cloud.md), our fully managed service, or [deployment on Kubernetes using the Operator](/deploy/risingwave-kubernetes.md) or [Helm Chart](/deploy/deploy-k8s-helm.md).
 :::

+:::warning
+There is a known limitation when using the standalone mode on macOS.
+Connectors for `jdbc`, `postgresql-cdc`, `mysql-cdc`, `elastic-search`, and `cassandra` may not function as expected.
+We anticipate that this limitation will be addressed in version 1.8.
+"""

 ### Script installation